Last updated on .

 Visiting

-Admission for foreigners is US$3 (as of September 2023).
+Admission for foreigners is US$3 for adults and free for children, students, and seniors (as of September 2024).
 It’s open daily except Mondays from 8am to 4pm.
 I took a taxi from Albrook to get there.

 Mestizo Village